hgscripts/hgscripts.github.io/docs/documentation/gearbox/about.md

 ## Description
 ![HGSTICK](./assets/HGSTICK.png)

 Our script provides a significant enhancement to the in-game shifting experience.
 We've introduced three gearbox options: Manual, Auto, and Moto, and have made the user interface customizable.
 You can manipulate the gearboxes using your mouse or buttons, with a plethora of configuration options to tailor them to your preferences.
 It's all about elevating your gaming experience to the next level.
-All of this in a **STANDALONE** package
+All of this in a ==**STANDALONE**== package
 ## Features
 ### Settings Panel
 The settings panel enables players to fine-tune their gearboxes to their liking.
 We've designed an easy-to-use and intuitive user interface that allows you to adjust settings like position, size, and style for each gearbox.
 These screenshots display each tab within the panel: